 Where to stay, where to eat and what to do on your visit to Primland Resort!

-We spent two nights at Primland Resort in Meadows of Dan, Virginia for a last minute, super short baby moon.
-Between COVID and our schedules, going on a more adventurous or longer babymoon wasn’t really an option.
+It’s hard to believe our babymoon was nearly a year ago!
+Late last summer, we spent two nights at Primland Resort in Meadows of Dan, Virginia for a last minute, super short baby moon.
+Between 2020 and our schedules, going on a more adventurous or longer babymoon wasn’t really an option.
 But we both loved Primland.
 Plus, it’s only about an hour away from us, which was nice peace of mind when traveling in my third trimester.
 We travelled midweek since the lodging options were pretty limited over the weekend and we only booked our trip about 1.5 weeks in advance.
+And now that we’re coming up on our 4th wedding anniversary and Thomas’ first birthday AND my birthday, we’re starting to look at ideas for a little family trip.
+Primland came to mind for both of us, so I wanted to reshare this post in case you’re looking for a little family getaway too!

 Primland Resort Review